 15.4.5.8 Transmit power-on and power-down ramp

+Transmit power-on and power-down ramp may be measured using either the maximum transmit power based method and average transmit power based method as described in this subclause.
+A DSSS STA is not required to compliant with both methods.NOTE – If a STA is compliant using one method but not compliant using the other method, then the STA is considered to be compliant with the transmit power-on and power-down ramp.

-The transmit power-on ramp for 10% to 90% of maximum power shall be no greater than 2 µs.
+In the maximum transmit power based method, the transmit power-on ramp for 10% to 90% of maximum power shall be no greater than 2 µs.
 The transmit power-on ramp is shown in Figure 15-11 (Transmit power-on ramp).

-The transmit power-down ramp for 90% to 10% maximum power shall be no greater than 2 µs.
+In the maximum transmit power based method, the transmit power-down ramp for 90% to 10% maximum power shall be no greater than 2 µs.
 The transmit power-down ramp is shown in Figure 15-12 (Transmit power-down ramp).

+In the average transit power based method, the transmit power-on ramp for 10% to 90% of average transmit power shall be no greater than 2 µs, where the average transmit power is measured over the entire PPDU duration.
+The transmit power-on ramp is shown in Figure 15-12a (Transmit power-on ramp).

+Figure 15-12a – Transmit power-on ramp

+In the average transit power based method, the transmit power-down ramp for 90% to 10% of the average transmit power shall be no greater than 2 µs.
+The transmit power-down ramp is shown in Figure 15-12b (Transmit power-down ramp).

+Figure 15-12b – Transmit power-down ramp

 The transmit power ramps shall be constructed such that the DSSS PHY emissions comply with the spurious frequency product specification defined in 15.4.4.6 (Transmit and receive in-band and out-of-band spurious emissions).

 Instruction to TGmf Editor: Update TGmf D1.0 P3658L53 as shown below.